dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 }
 ```

-In the code above, whenever the route's path matches the URL location, the sidebar component will be rendered.
+In the code above, whenever the route's path matches the URL location, the leftbar component will be rendered.
+Try it out in your browser and see your left sidebar in action!

 {% include asides/react.markdown %}